 Was a loved one of yours killed in a highway wreck in Louisiana?

-If you or a loved one are the victim of a large truck or bus crash in Alexandria, LA or a nearby city and are in need of a LA truck wreck attorney to help you understand what your rights are and how you can recover the maximum amount of compensation for your injuries, contact our office, The Law Offices of Ross Downs.
+If you or a loved one are the victim of a large truck or bus crash in Alexandria, LA or a nearby city and are in need of a LA truck wreck attorney to help you understand what your rights are and how you can recover the maximum amount of compensation for your injuries, contact our office, The Downs Law Firm.
 My firm is more than qualified to aid victims of tragic and traumatic accidents that occur in and around Alexandria, LA and would be more than happy to provide you with the assistance you are seeking.

 517 North Washington Street